bereyhi-courses/rl-utoronto/project.md

 #### __Topic C-1: Controlling Robotic Arm with RL__
 - [See Complete Project Description]({{site.baseurl}}/assets/Project_Materials/CategoryC/TopicC_1.pdf)
-- __Objective:__ Design and implement an RL agent to control a robotic arm in a \textit{reaching task}.
+- __Objective:__ Design and implement an RL agent to control a robotic arm in a reaching task.
 The agent should learn to move the robot’s end-effector to a target location in continuous action space.
 The project aims to compare RL algorithms such as PPO and SAC, and evaluate their robustness under environment modifications.

 #### __Topic C-2: RL for Robotic Locomotion__
 - [See Complete Project Description]({{site.baseurl}}/assets/Project_Materials/CategoryC/TopicC_2.pdf)